helenebm98/EAM-AX7-TEST1703/03_License_Config.md

 If the **Fault hierarchy** check box is cleared in **License configuration**, it means that when you select a fault symptom in **Fault designer**, you will see all the fault areas and fault types that have been added in **Fault designer**.
 In that case, there is no hierarchical relationship between the selected fault symptom, fault areas, and fault types displayed.
-Refer to the ///"Error Management" section for more information about fault setup.
+Refer to the [Fault Management](08_Work_Orders.md#fault-management) section for more information about fault setup.

 ---